playfulprogramming/playfulprogramming/CONTRIBUTING.md

 ## Adding a New Blog Post

-In order to credit you for your new post, we'll start by adding you to the list of authors for the site.
+To credit you for your new post, we'll start by adding you to the list of authors for the site.

 ### Author Data File

 The author data file is located at [`content/data/unicorns.json`](./content/data/unicorns.json) 🦄

 > This section assumes you'd like to contribute directly through GitHub.
-If you'd rather contribute an article without using Git, [reach out to us on our Discord](https://discord.gg/FMcvc6T) and we'll work with you to introduce your (attributed) content.
+If you'd rather contribute an article without using Git, [reach out to us on our Discord](https://discord.gg/FMcvc6T), and we'll work with you to introduce your (attributed) content.

 To add yourself as an author in a PR for a new post, you'd add your information as a new JSON object in the array.